RoMcGill/grand-park-tutors/README.md

 }
 ````
-How i worked out the issue on paper
+How I worked out the issue on paper
 ![bug fix](./assets/images/bug-notepad.png)

 Outcome